-Explores vulnerability analysis and exploitation, penetration testing tools, and defense techniques.
-Covers topics such as OS fingerprinting, remote network mapping, software and operational vulnerabilities, attack surface analysis, fuzz testing, patch management, and security auditing.
+Explores ethical hacking and penetration testing tools, vulnerability analysis and exploitation, and defense techniques.
+Covers topics such as reconnaissance, OS fingerprinting, remote network mapping, web application, software and network vulnerabilities, attack surface analysis, fuzz testing, exploitation of vulnerabilities, credential gathering, and privilege escalation.
 Prerequisite: either CSS 517, which may be taken concurrently or permission of instructor.

 All students must take a 1 credit CSS 599: Faculty Seminar.
 The seminar gives students the opportunity to interact and learn about current research conducted by the CSS faculty.
 It is recommended students take this course in their first quarter, so that they are made familiar with current research early in their academic career.
 The course is 1 credit, and the class typically meets one hour per week.